Skip to content

 165. Programme to support scheme smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports its own information on programme to support scheme smallholders. /.
+The company also reports its own information on programmes to support scheme smallholders.

 • Y